TeeeJaey/Angular-Projects/README.md

 ## Get Requirements

-Run `npm install` to get all required Angular packages into your local system, and then `npm install bootstarp --save` to get [Bootstrap](https://getbootstrap.com/).
+Run `npm install` to get all required Angular packages into your local system.

 ## Development server